jedaro/products/README.md

 Execute ProductsApplication in the project

 ### Browser API Rest
-Open your browser at the following URL with query params
+Open your browser at the following URL with paths and query params

 https://localhost:8080/api/